Tarun Tahiliani: Biography

 On returning to India, he first joined the family business in oil-field equipments.
 Eventually, in 1987 he and Sailaja opened a multi-designer boutique, Ensemble, with help of designer Rohit Khosla in Mumbai.
 The stored featured works of five designers Abu Jani & Sandeep Khosla, Rohit Khosla, Anuradha Mafatlal, American fashion designer Neil Bieff and label Anaya, by Anita Shivdasani and Sunita Kapoor, Anil Kapoor’s wife and their own label, Ahilian.
 By now, he had started sketching however he was still untrained a designer, thus in 1991, he went to Fashion Institute of Technology (FIT) in New York to study designing.
 After his return he shifted business to Delhi.
 When in 1995, British heiress Jemima Khan wore one of his outfit for her wedding to Imran Khan, his work was first noticed.

 Ensemble has stores in Mumbai and Delhi, and Tahiliani runs the chain with his sister Tina Tahiliani Parikh, who joined the business in 1990.

 Tarun also worked with Save the Children India to urge the government to increase the health budget to 3 per cent ahead of the budget announcement.

+Tarun Tahiliani was among six Indian designers who contributed to With Love From Taj, a fashion project created by photographer Pravin Talan in association with Taj Mahotsav Committee in 2012.
+The participating designers created works inspired by the Taj Mahal, interpreting the monument and its artistic traditions through fashion.